DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-an-xpo-persistent-object.md

 title: 'Bind a Report to an XPO Persistent Object'
 ---

-# Bind a Report to an XPO Persistent object
+# Bind a Report to an XPO Persistent Object

 This topic describes how to bind a report to XPO data at design time.